 Emmastraat 58 initially seems to have had a lot of ground, see the maps in the other article.
 Large enough for a coach house to be built in 1898.
 In that coach house, the family Farwerck housed its personnel and later two sons of Willy Farwerck and Johanna Farwerck-Borrius moved in.
 This coach house is sometimes listed as Emmastraat 58, sometimes as Emmastraat 60.
-Unfortunately, I have not been able to find out where exactly this coach house was built.

 Just before the Farwerck family moved into the Emmastraat, new roads were laid and houses were build alongside it.
 The plot that came with the Emmastraat was probably suddenly much smaller.
 One of these new roads is Wernerlaan, so my guess was that this new road ran along the coach house which in the end got its own address.